-UK Emissions Trading Scheme (ETS) A carbon emission trading scheme of the United Kingdom.
-It is a cap and trade system following the UK's departure from the European Union.
+FUND UK Emissions Trading Scheme (ETS) A carbon emission trading scheme of the United Kingdom.
+It is cap and trade system following the UK's departure from the European Union.
 UK Land Carbon Registry The official record of the location of projects, the predicted and actual carbon sequestration, and the owners and retirement of carbon units.
-Verifies the carbon credit, which can be retired, used, or sold.
-Validation The initial evaluation of a project to check that the predicted carbon sequestration is materially correct and is undertaken by a certification body accredited by the UK Accreditation Service.
-Verification The ongoing evaluation of a project against the standards.
+Verifies the carbon credit, which can be retired, used, or sold Validation The initial evaluation of a project to check that the predicted carbon sequestration is materially correct undertaken by a certification body accredited by the UK Accreditation Service.
+Verification The ongoing evaluation of a project against the standards of the woodland carbon code.
 Undertaken by a verification body accredited by the UK Accreditation Service.
-Voluntary market The voluntary market is a platform organisation which organisations can voluntarily purchase carbon credits to take proactive steps in reducing their carbon footprint.
-Woodland Carbon Unit (WCU) 1 WCU is a tonne of CO 2 e which has been sequestered in a carbon credit standard (e.g. WCU, Gold standard).
-Once a project is verified, PIUs which have been confirmed as sequestered will be converted to WCUs and can be retired and used/reported.
+Voluntary market The voluntary market is a platform organisation can voluntarily purchase carbon credits to take proactive steps in reducing their carbon footprint.
+Woodland Carbon Unit (WCU) 1 WCU is a tonne of CO 2 e which has been sequestered in a carbon credit standard (e.g., WCU, Gold standards).
+Once a project is verified, PUIs which have been confirmed as sequestered will be converted to WCUs and can be retired and used/reported.